CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

 After any change to the dependencies, a snapshot of the full environment specification should be written to the `environment.yml` file.
-This includes changes during a build and changes made interactively.
+This includes manual changes to the file and changes made interactively.
 This is to ensure that the environment is reproducible and that the dependencies are tracked at any point in time.

 To do so, run the following command.